ryan-snyder/dnd-online/frontend/README.md

 ### Security considerations
 * We should make a custom method that simply checks if the url exists and sends back a 200
     * reason for this is that we don't want to execute a find and have it return all the matching urls.
 Or we could for now
-* Have an expirary date for the url.
+* Have an expiry date for the url.
 Or allow the user to either regenerate or delete the url
 * We could confirm with the user who created the party if the user is allowed.
 * If the user is not signed in, we should prompt them to create an account and create a character
 # Folder Structure